-Information for schools or early learning centre visits
+Information for Schools or Early Learning Centre visits

-Educational programmes are available during our opening hours from 10.30 am to 4.30 pm weekdays, and we can start earlier if requested.
+Education programmes are available during our opening hours from 10.30 am to 4.30 pm weekdays, and we can start earlier if requested.
 Activities can be adapted to suit any level, or curriculum focus.
 We are happy to work with you to tailor a learning experience to suit your needs.

-Our education programmes offer students first-hand experience with real works of art or objects.
+Our education programmes offer students first-hand experience with real works of art or museum objects.
 With a focus on critical thinking the gallery is a perfect opportunity for active discussion and reflection.

 Sessions usually take 60-90 minutes and include a tour and activity.

-Tours are usually free for Waitaki students
+Tours are usually free for Waitaki students.

-Steampunk In collaboration with Steampunk HQ we are excited to offer a uniquely Oamaru art experience.
-Get your lab coat on and buckle yourself in, it is going to be out of this world.
+Steampunk In collaboration with Steampunk HQ.
+We are excited to offer a uniquely Oamaru art experience.
+Get your lab coat on and buckle yourself in.
+It is going to be out of this world.
 There is a charge for this programme.

 Te Kaihinaki: Moeraki Boulders What is the story with those giant gobstoppers and how did they get there?
 Find out the mythological and geological stories about these huge tourist attractions in a hands-on programme including an art workshop.